 Thanks to modern technology, there are some great ways to go about mutual fantasy discovery.
-Apps like Kindu, for example, can help you find some naughty common ground.
+Apps like Kindu can help you find some naughty common ground.

 You each download the App, answer some questions, and then it compiles the fantasies that you both share.
 And importantly, the ones only one of you likes is kept private.

 The website Mojoupgrade also lets you share your fantasies and discover more about each other without completely giving up your privacy.